tvooo/tp2/7-experiments.md

 The last factor of importance is the designer's research interest.
 While, in this experiment, I was interested in spaces for probable social interaction based on Cromwell's presumptions, a designer can use these data along with visualisation to find many other spaces of interest.
 For example, one could identify spaces where cyclists often come to a sudden halt, which would indicate failed negotiation of social rules between road users; one could design a real-time version of this map to help people avoid heavy traffic, or to help the "flanêur on wheels" to find spots and routes for people-watching".

-\todo[closing sentence: super-cool for all sorts of things, promosing; can inform further ethnographic work or whatever]
+\todo[closing sentence: super-cool for all sorts of things, promising; can inform further (ethnographic) research]

 ## Experiment 3 --- Interaction Analysis